StrangeGirlMurph/ml-playground/README.md

 A place for all my machine learning projects.
 From my first baby steps to bigger projects.

+The resources come from my uni course on Deep Learning.
 I recommend reading [Dive into Deep Learning](https://d2l.ai/index.html)

 ## Linear Regression